RiddSarav/SentenceCase/README.md

 # SentenceCase
-Makes any string into a Sentence case string
+Makes any string into a Sentence case string using python